WhitesPhD/BayesianModelSelection/README.md

-Bayesian Model Selection (Course material)
+Bayesian inference for large-scale regression models (Course material)

 This is some of the material I cover for my course on Bayesian methods for large-scale regressions at the Queen Mary, University of London.
 Topics are the following: